junzis/the-1090mhz-riddle/introduction.rst

 ADS-B message types
 -------------------

 To identify what information is contained in a ADS-B message.
-We need to take a look at the `Type Code` of the message, indicated at bits 33 - 37 of the ADS-B message
+We need to take a look at the ``Type Code`` of the message, indicated at bits 33 - 37 of the ADS-B message (or first 5 bits of the ``DATA`` segment)

-Following are the relationship between each `Type Code` and its information contained in the `DATA` segment:
+Following are the relationship between each ``Type Code`` and its information contained in the ``DATA`` segment:

 +----------+-----------------------------------------+
 | TC       | Content                                 |